Tampa Bay Buccaneers

-Rob McCartney enters his 12th season with the Buccaneers and first as director of player personnel, after being elevated from director of pro scouting.
-In addition to overseeing the pro scouting department, in his new role, McCartney will advise General Manager Jason Licht throughout the draft process.
+Rob McCartney enters his 13th season with the Buccaneers and second as director of player personnel.
+In addition to overseeing the pro scouting department, McCartney advises General Manager Jason Licht throughout the draft process and in free agency.
+Before his promotion in 2022, McCartney served as the team's director of pro scouting.

-This offseason, McCartney played a key role in acquiring several free agents, including wide receivers Russell Gage and Julio Jones, defensive lineman Akiem Hicks, and tight end Kyle Rudolph.
+In the 2022 offseason, McCartney played a key role in acquiring several free agents, including wide receivers Russell Gage and Julio Jones, defensive lineman Akiem Hicks, and tight end Kyle Rudolph.
 McCartney also evaluated guard Shaq Mason, who the Buccaneers acquired via trade from the New England Patriots.

 During the 2020 offseason, McCartney was involved in bringing in quarterback Tom Brady and tight end Rob Gronkowski.
 Other veteran players to join the Buccaneers during the 2020 season were running back Leonard Fournette and kicker Ryan Succop.
 Despite a global pandemic, Tom Brady would lead the team to an 11-5 record and a Super Bowl victory.
 Brown, Fournette and Gronkowski would each go on to score touchdowns in Super Bowl LV, while Succop set a regular season franchise record for the most points in a single season (136).

 During the 2019 offseason, he scouted outside linebacker Shaquil Barrett and defensive lineman Ndamukong Suh.
 Barrett went on to have a Pro Bowl year, setting the franchise sack record with an NFL-best 19.5, while Suh started all 16 games for Tampa Bay, helping the team register the No. 1 rush defense in the NFL.
+The pair continued their success into the 2020 season, starting all 20 games, including four playoff games.
+Barrett and Suh helped the Buccaneers finish as the No. 1 rush defense for the second consecutive season.

 McCartney spent the 2014 season as a national scout, following two seasons as a pro scout, a title he earned after being elevated from a pro personnel assistant.